Susan O'Malley (artist)

-Susan O’Malley (1976–2015) was an artist and curator from the San Francisco Bay Area, and author of the 2016 book Advice from My 80 Year-Old Self.
+Susan O’Malley (1976 – 2015) was an American artist and curator, from the San Francisco Bay Area, and author of the 2016 book Advice from My 80 Year-Old Self.

 Life

 Susan O'Malley was raised in a large Irish-Mexican family in San Jose, California.
 She attended Presentation High School, class of 1995.

-O’Malley received her B.A. in 1999 in Urban Studies from Stanford University and M.F.A. in 2006 in Social Practice from California College of the Arts.
+O’Malley received her B.A. degree in 1999 in urban studies from Stanford University; and M.F.A. degree in 2006 in social practice from California College of the Arts.

 While working as the curator and print center director at the San Jose Institute of Contemporary Art (from 2006 until 2011) O’Malley oversaw the production of over 50 exhibitions and programs.
 As an artist she exhibited work at various locations including at the Contemporary Art Museum Houston, the Parthenon Museum (Nashville, TN), and Montalvo Art Center.
 She exhibited her public art projects in San Francisco, New York, and London, Poland and Denmark.